eth-ait/hci-project-group-11/README.md

 We then compared the attribute values that were estimated according to Spotify's public API.
 After triangulating the error for each attribute we got the following results:
 ![](img/survey_error.png?s=300)

-Based on the results of the initial survey, it was not clear if there was a subset of distinguishing characteristics that users would likely be able to .
-There was a wide spread in opinion amongst respondents.
-However in terms of accuracy (compared with the Spotify-generated feature values), loudness, energy and happiness topped the list in being consistent compared to user's understandings of the attribute words.
+Based on the results of the initial survey, it was not clear if there was a subset of distinguishing characteristics that users would find applicable to their tastes due to the wide spread in opinion amongst respondents.
+However in terms of accuracy, (compared with the Spotify-generated feature values), loudness, energy and happiness topped the list in being consistent compared to user's understandings of the attribute words.

 Since the results did not give clear indications of how to proceed with selecting the relevant attributes for our prototype, we decided to conduct a second survey that focused more on a concrete instance of one of our prototypes (the 2-Dimensional Navigator).